hurdlea/STL2TTML/README.md

  -v | -vtt               Create VTT file
 -ns | -no-vtt-styling    Disable all VTT Styling
- -l | -log-level         Logging level > 0 to produce output
+ -l | -log-level         Logging level > 0 to produce output -s | -safe-area         VTT Vertical safe area precentage 0 ..
+50
 ```
+The safe-area option prevents the caption text from being rendered on the very top and bottom of the player area.
+The default value is set at 5% but can be disabled by setting -s 0 on the command line.
 # References
 - https://tech.ebu.ch/docs/tech/tech3264.pdf
 - https://tech.ebu.ch/docs/tech/tech3360.pdf